LetyPG/LetyPG/README.md

 👋 About Me
+I am actaul worker on Wazuh Cibersecurity Technology as a QA Engineer
 ---
 ## 📝 Professional Profile
 QA Engineer with solid experience in both manual and automated testing, applying QA strategies across Agile projects.